davidelkoby7/BubbleTroubleAI/README.md

 Run `python -m pip install -r .\requirements.txt`.

 ## Creators
-Made by davidalk & tehila.
+Made by Davidalk, Tehila & Hadar.

 ## Scoring system
 The score of a player is determined like this: